sam-621/nextjs-13-starter/src/core/constants/README.md

 # Constants

-folder to store your constants like env variables, dates, some business constants and more
+Folder to store your constants like env variables, dates, some business constants and more

 ## File example